-Most people become part of a co-operative housing society with the intention of becoming a lifelong member.
-But what happens when a member decides to opt out of the membership, transfer ownership or passes away?
+Most people become part of a cooperative housing society with the intention of becoming lifelong members.
+But what happens when a member decides to opt-out of the membership, transfer ownership, or passes away?

 A membership can be considered terminated under the following circumstances:

-- Upon the society’s dissolution: If the society is dissolved, terminated or if its registration is cancelled (for whatsoever reasons), the individual membership also comes to an end.
+- Upon the society’s dissolution: If the society is dissolved, terminated or if its registration is canceled (for whatsoever reasons), the individual membership also comes to an end.

 - Upon expulsion: If a society decides to expel the member due to internal conflicts, repeated breaches by the member with respect to defaulted payments, breaking of bye-laws, involvement in criminal conduct, or other irreconcilable differences that qualify for the expulsion of membership under the bye-laws, his membership is considered terminated.
 However, such a decision has to be made in agreement with the other members and the case of expulsion has to be presented to the Registrar, who then investigates the matter and hears both the parties.
 If and only if the Registrar approves the expulsion, the membership can be terminated.

 When is an associate membership terminated?

 An associate member ceases to hold membership in the event of death or resignation.
 However, even if the original member’s membership has ceased to exist, the associate member still continues to remain the member if he/she holds ownership/title in the share and property of the society.